Travel Budget Guide

 What is the cheapest way to travel around Guatemala?

-Chicken buses (local buses) are the cheapest option at $1-5 for most routes, though they're slower and less comfortable.
-Shuttle buses cost $10-30 between major tourist destinations and offer more comfort.
-For longer distances, first-class buses cost $15-50 and provide air conditioning and comfort.
+Chicken buses are the cheapest at $1-5 for most routes.
+Shuttle buses cost $10-30 between tourist destinations.
+First-class buses cost $15-50 for longer distances.
 Tuk-tuks within towns cost $1-3.

 How much do tours and activities cost in Guatemala?